Fluctuation dynamos in supersonic turbulence at ${\rm Pm} \gtrsim 1$: Introduction

-The paper is structured as follows : Section~\ref{s:nsims} details the numerical setup, including initial and boundary conditions.
-Section~\ref{s:time_series} presents visualisations of density and magnetic field strengths, along with the time evolution of $\mrms$ and the magnetic-to-kinetic energy ratios.
+The paper is structured as follows.
+Section~\ref{s:nsims} details the numerical setup, including initial and boundary conditions.
+Section~\ref{s:time_series} presents visualizations of density and magnetic field strengths, along with the time evolution of $\mrms$ and the magnetic-to-kinetic energy ratios.
 In Section~\ref{s:corr}, we examine the correlation between density and magnetic field strengths, highlighting differences across weak and strong field regions.
 Section~\ref{s:scales} discusses the power spectra and characteristic length scales, such as the integral and dissipation scales of the velocity and magnetic fields.
-Using the magnetic energy evolution as a starting point Section~\ref{s:energy} investigates the roles of local stretching and compression and their dependence on $\Pm$.
-Section~\ref{s:faraday} is devoted to an analysis of the Faraday rotation measure (RM) obtained from the dynamo generated fields, in the different physical regimes quantified by the varying $\Pm$.
-Finally, in Section~\ref{s:conc} we summarise the key findings and discuss their implications.
+Using the magnetic energy evolution as a starting point, Section~\ref{s:energy} investigates the roles of local stretching and compression and their dependence on $\Pm$.
+Section~\ref{s:faraday} is devoted to an analysis of the Faraday RM obtained from the dynamo-generated fields, in the different physical regimes quantified by the varying $\Pm$.
+Finally, in Section~\ref{s:conc} we summarize the key findings and discuss their implications.